Government Financial Support

 About two-thirds of ICT companies felt that government financial support was at least moderately important for their business.
 It is possible that the importance of financial support might have been brought to the fore because of this time of crisis.
 That said, we have also heard an interesting point of viewfrom our conversations with ICT business leaders – while many companies do not mind having support, some also feel that companies should not overly depend on government support.
 These companies are hesitant to use government support as a crutch as they shared that this might mean that the business itself may not be healthy.

-From our study, we found that at least 75% of companies which applied for financial support were successful in their application.
+From our study, we found that at least 75 percent of companies which applied for financial support were successful in their application.
 This feedback augers well for the various government agencies, indicating a high level of support in general.

 The Singapore Government has devoted around $100 billion dollars over 4 Budgets to help people and businesses amidst the unprecedented COVID-19 crisis.
 With the fluid nature of the pandemic situation worldwide, measures have been introduced and implemented in a manner that allows flexible adjustments.